A jacket for winter: I sew London by How to do fashion!

 I chose to sew version 2 of this pattern (even though I hesitated for a long time with version 1); the following explanations will therefore focus on this version.

-I explain to you below ☺️
+I explain it to you below ☺️

 Version 2